 A gun, found by a child, can change lives forever in just a few moments.
-On ASK Day, June 21, parents are reminded to ask other parents if there is a gun in the home where their child is going to play.
+Parents are reminded to ask other parents if there is a gun in the home where their child is going to play.

 The American Academy of Pediatrics (AAP) helped to start ASK Day, which is led by the Center to Prevent Youth Violence, to prevent injuries and deaths from guns that are stored unsafely in homes.